Seeking Forgiveness: Reconciliation in the Jesuit Community

 Stay tuned for more campus ministry news and information!

-Sebastian Suwanda '26, News Editor
+Sebastian Suwanda '26, Managing Editor

 Sebastian has been working for the Roundup since the beginning of his freshmen year.
 Within Jesuit, he is involved with the Admissions Ambassadors, Campus Ministry, and Religious Rangers.
 He also serves as the Outreach Coordinator for Rangers for Life and the Student Chaplain for Jesuit Swimming and Diving.
 Outside of Jesuit, he is involved at church and does club swimming at Dallas Mustangs Swim Team.
 His two favorite Netflix shows are Suits and Designated Survivor.